Influenza Virus Vaccine, H5N1, Inactivated

 What is Influenza Virus Vaccine, H5N1, Inactivated?

 Influenza A subtype H5N1 is caused by a virus, and this virus affects mainly birds in Asia and Africa.
 Human infection with H5N1 influenza is rare, but you can become infected by having direct contact with sick or dead birds that have been infected with H5N1 influenza virus.
 You may also come into contact with H5N1 influenza virus if you visit a live poultry market.

 H5N1 influenza is sometimes called avian flu or "bird flu" because it is usually found in birds, including domestic poultry such as chickens and geese.
 You cannot become infected with H5N1 influenza from eating fully cooked poultry products.

 Although H5N1 influenza virus is not easily transmitted from person to person, you can become infected if you have prolonged close contact with another person who has become infected with avian flu.

-H5N1 influenza virus vaccine is for use in adults and children who are at least 6 months old.
+Influenza Virus Vaccine, H5N1, Inactivated is for use in adults and children who are at least 6 months old.